Courses

 A Surveyor of the Customs

-The descriptions of the tableaux vivants were taken from The Eminent Collection of Paintings formed by the late Mrs. B. F. Jones, Jr., Sewickley Heights, Pa.
+The Eminent Collection of Paintings formed by the late Mrs. B. F. Jones, Jr., Sewickley Heights, Pa.
 (1941), Parke-Bernet Galleries, Inc., New York

 Three Rivers Cookbook I (1973), Child Health Association of Sewickley